 Ah, the internet . . . a wonderful playground of cutting-edge technology for music teachers, tools to make teaching easier, more fun and more creative!
-From enabling remote teaching (Skype anyone?) to putting music theory drills in the hands of students, to the live harp performances on YouTube, the internet has changed how we teach music.
+From enabling remote teaching (online lessons anyone?) to putting music theory drills in the hands of students, to the live harp performances on YouTube, the internet has changed how we teach music.
 Here are a few of my favorite tech tools for music teachers.

 Online Theory & Practice Tools